WuTheFWasThat/redux-saga/docs/advanced/FutureActions.md

 }
 ```

 The `take` is just like `call` and `put` we saw earlier.
-It creates another command object that tells the middleware to wait for a specific action.
-The resulting behavior of the `call` Effect is the same as when the middleware suspends the Generator until a Promise resolves.
+It creates another command object that tells the saga runner to wait for a specific action.
+The resulting behavior of the `call` Effect is the same as when the saga runner suspends the Generator until a Promise resolves.
 In the `take` case it'll suspend the Generator until a matching action is dispatched.
 In the above example `watchAndLog` is suspended until any action is dispatched.

 Note how we're running an endless loop `while (true)`.
 Remember this is a Generator function, which doesn't have a run-to-completion behavior.
 Our Generator will block on each iteration waiting for an action to happen.